-Our program is based on over 14 years of experience running National Leadership Camp.
+Our program is based on over 15 years of experience running National Leadership Camp.
 The program is jam-packed and designed to make the most of the 4 days we have together.
 Throughout the 4 days, students are broken into small groups of approximately 10 other students.
 This small group is lead by 3 adult mentors who are specifically chosen by Burn Bright.
 The program is designed to have a variety of elements to create a holistic experience for everyone who attends.
 Each day, students participate in small group discussions, large teamwork based group challenges, listen to inspiring speakers from around Australia and New Zealand and are challenged and encouraged to think about what leadership means for them.
 Once again in 2019 National Leadership Camp has been endorsed by the Federal Government and the Minister for Education.

 Every year National Leadership Camp hosts a range of Australian leaders from different spheres and walks of life.
 We invite people who share their story and their learnings from their time as a leader and who bring immense experience and wisdom to the National Leadership Camp Delegates.
 Past speakers have included Robyn Moore, Lifeguard Maxi, Hannah Darlington, Nathan Strempel, Matt De Groot, Lisa Griffiths, Pip Russell, Matt Purcell, Nathan Hulls, David Koch, Barnaby Howarth, Mike Baird and more!
-There are lots of surprises in store for 2019!
+There are lots of surprises in store for 2020!
 Watch this space.